christopherm99/clanglite/README.md

 ## Installation

-First install dependencies: [swig](https://www.swig.org) and clang 14 (on
+First install dependencies: [swig](https://www.swig.org) and clang.
+See below for details on compatible clang versions.
+Please install clang using [this guide](https://apt.llvm.org/) to ensure that all dependencies are installed.
-ubuntu: `apt install swig clang-14 libclang-14-dev libclang-cpp14-dev`).

 Install using pip (ie. `pip install .`).